 Help us climb the word ladder!
-Follow the directions and write each word on the
+Follow the directions and write each word on the rungs of the ladder.
+Read each word you write.

-Episode 214: Comparing Texts and

-Making Words

-Book: The Water Walker by Joanne
+Episode 214: Comparing Texts and Making Words Book: The Water Walker by Joanne Robinson

-Robinson

 Compare It